 This humanoid robot is also courtesy of Boston Dynamics.
 Atlas can run, jump, backflip and perform parkour stunts.
 I told you about it in this post.

-"The control software uses the entire body, including legs, arms and torso, to set in motion the energy and strength to jump onto the trunk and jump steps without breaking the rhythm," reads on the company's Youtube account.
+“The control software uses the entire body, including legs, arms and torso, to mobilize the energy and strength to jump on the trunk and skip steps without breaking the rhythm,” we read on the company's YouTube account.

-Some argue that Atlas could be useful in wars, and is reminiscent of the first robots featured in "The Terminator".
+Some say Atlas could be useful in wars, and is reminiscent of the first robots featured in “The Terminator.”

 Here is his latest feat: